 Kool Krys’ second album Perfume, also produced by Bix, was released in 2010.
-The single “Never Give You Up” ft.
-Eternia was featured on MC Lyte’s Hip Hop Sisters May Playlist.
-This album gained popularity through international radio plays in Brazil, Poland, London, Portugal, Greece, and Finland.
-The single “Feel The Culture” ft.
-Ghettosocks was featured on UGWHH: The Illest Female Rappers Volume 1.
+The single Never Give You Up ft.
+Eternia was featured on MC Lyte’s Hip Hop Sisters.
+Perfume gained popularity through international radio plays in Brazil, Poland, London, Portugal, Greece and Finland.
+Kool Krys’ single “Feel The Culture” ft.
+Ghettosocks was featured on UGWHH: Illest Female Rappers Volume 1.

-In 2011, Kool Krys released her music video funded by MuchFACT for the single "Show Stopper" on her third album "Listen to Your Art" (prod. by Bix and released in 2012).
+In 2011, Kool Krys released her music video funded by MuchFACT for the single Show Stopper on her third album Listen to Your Art (produced by Bix and released in 2012).

-In 2012, Kool Krys also headlined the BraveArt fundraiser in support of Art Starts, a Toronto-based charity engaging youth in arts, theater, and music-based activities.
+While living in Toronto as an active performer in the #6ix, Kool Krys dedicated herself to various youth initiatives, contributing her artistry to fundraisers and events.
+In 2012, Kool Krys headlined the BraveArt fundraiser in support of Art Starts, a Toronto-based charity facilitating opportunities for social change by engaging youth in arts, theatre, and music-based activities.